Log file placement

 macOS log file

-On macOS systems the logfile is located in the home directory for the user that runs the ThinLinc client.
+On macOS systems the log file is located in the home directory for the user that runs the ThinLinc client.
 The path is ~/.thinlinc/tlclient.log.